BioImpedance Spectroscopy To maintain Renal Output: the BISTRO Trial – a clinical trial in which Kidney Patients are more than just trial participants

 Most patients who develop kidney failure choose unit-based haemodialysis treatment.
 One of the main functions of dialysis is to control the amount of fluid in the body; too much fluid can lead to harm such as persistently raised blood pressure that damages the heart and increases the risk of stroke, and may cause fluid to collect in the lungs leading to breathing difficulties, which if allowed to get out of control increases the risk of death.
 Too little fluid, often as a result of trying to avoid these problems, causes dehydration, cramps and low blood pressure on dialysis and more rapid or complete loss of any remaining kidney function along with its associated benefits.
 Bioimpedance (BI) is a simple, bedside measurement giving information about body composition, in particular how much excess fluid is present.
 Clinicians can use this to guide how much fluid should be removed by dialysis in conjunction with the normal clinical assessment of the amount of fluid in the body, but it is not known if this results in better decisions and outcomes for patients.

 This project recruited 439 participants to this pragmatic, multi centre randomised controlled trial (RCT), recruiting from over 30 dialysis units.
 The purpose of the trial is to test whether taking regular measurements with a bioimpedance device, which gives information about body composition, improves outcomes for people who have recently started haemodialysis treatment for their kidney failure.
 In particular the team wants to see if this helps maintain their remaining kidney function as this is associated with improved survival, fewer symptoms of kidney failure, fewer side effects of the dialysis treatment and a better quality of life.
 We also want to see if sharing the bioimpedance information with patients leads to greater involvement and participation in their treatment.

-We are inviting people who still have some remaining kidney function and who are beginning haemodialysis treatment as an outpatient to participate in a clinical trial that compares current best practice with the same treatment, but additionally guided by regular bioimpedance measurements.
-We will randomly assign 516 patients from 30 dialysis units across the UK.
-This is a sufficient number for us to determine whether the additional use of bioimpedance reduces the risk of complete loss of kidney function in the first year of treatment from 3 in 10 patients to 2 in 10 patients.
-We will also compare between treatments how quickly kidney function is declining, the side effects of treatment, symptoms of kidney failure, blood pressure and heart function, patient– reported measures including confidence in managing their health, as well as robust information to enable a cost benefit analysis of the intervention.
+We invited people who still had some remaining kidney function and who were beginning haemodialysis treatment as an outpatient to participate in the clinical trial to compare current best practice with the same treatment, but additionally guided by regular bioimpedance measurements.
+We will determine whether the additional use of bioimpedance reduces the risk of complete loss of kidney function in the first year of treatment from 3 in 10 patients to 2 in 10 patients.
+We will also compare between treatments how quickly kidney function is declining, symptoms of kidney failure and haemodialysis, patient– reported measures including confidence in managing their health, as well as robust information to enable a cost benefit analysis of the intervention.
 The trial is no longer open to recruitment, and existing recruits are currently being followed up.

 Of 54,000 people in the UK treated with kidney replacement therapies (accounting for approximately 2% of the total NHS budget), 24,000 receive centre-based haemodialysis at an annual cost per patient of £24,000 excluding additional costs such as travel, drugs, access procedures and inpatient episodes.
 In this high-cost setting bioimpedance has the potential to enhance the productivity of haemodialysis care by helping clinicians make appropriate and safe treatment decisions.
 BI is mentioned in NICE Diagnostic Guidance 29 (“Multiple frequency bioimpedance devices to guide fluid management in people with chronic kidney disease having dialysis”).
-BI also has potential to address several of the NHS Outcomes Framework domains, including prevention of premature death, improving outcomes by addressing a number of NICE chronic kidney disease standards such as cardiovascular risk, blood pressure and avoidance of acute illness episodes and enhancing the quality of life for people on dialysis (i.e. a long-term condition), and contributing through improved engagement and activation to a more positive patient experience.
+BI also has potential to address several of the NHS Outcomes Framework domains, including prevention of premature death, improving outcomes by addressing a number of other NICE chronic kidney disease standards such as cardiovascular risk, blood pressure and avoidance of acute illness episodes and enhancing the quality of life for people on dialysis (i.e. a long-term condition), and contributing through improved engagement and activation to a more positive patient experience.